PiSuMp/autoUC_MedSea/README.md

 ## Description
 This repository functions as the code and script database for the publication:

-Kilian Bürgi, Charles Bouveyron, Diane Lingrand, Benoit Dérijard, Frédéric Precioso, et al..
-Towards a Fully Automated Underwater Census for Fish Assemblages in the Mediterranean Sea.
-2024. [hal-04690514](https://hal.science/hal-04690514)
+Bürgi, K., Bouveyron, C., Lingrand, D., Dérijard, B., Precioso, F., & Sabourault, C. (2024).
+Towards a fully automated underwater census for fish assemblages in the Mediterranean Sea.
+Ecological Informatics, 102959, [DOI]([https://pages.github.com/](https://doi.org/10.1016/j.ecoinf.2024.102959)

 ## Demo
 ### Step by step - Transect by different Methods